Marseille Canal: History

-Also, since the river has only a small flow, droughts were devastating to the region.
-For example, in 1834, the river nearly dried out completely, and only 1 L was available per person, per day.
+Since the river has only a small flow, droughts were devastating to the region.
+In 1834, the river nearly dried up completely, and only 1 L was available per person per day.
 In the 1830s, Marseille began to experience rapid population growth and an epidemic in 1832 to 1835 of cholera convinced the elected officials to act to restore health and to ensure enough water for the city.

 This cholera epidemic caused the death of 100,000 people throughout France.
 Originally from Asia, the disease spread along the Ganges Valley in 1826 and the Caspian and Volga in 1829.
 In 1830, the disease overtook Moscow and Poland and, in 1833, Hamburg.
 In March 1832, cholera reached Paris, and 18,000 died, and the eipedemic killed many people in Haute-Provence.
 In July 1833, the epidemic reached Marseille.
-By December 1834, the death toll had been 865, and in 1835, it was 2,500.
+By December 1834, the death toll was 865, and by 1835, it was 2,500.

 Fears were revived of the Great Plague of Marseille, just over a century earlier, which had caused around 100,000 deaths.
 In July 1833, a gathering of 30,000 residents in the city centre protested the poor sanitary conditions.

 Maximin-Dominica Consolat, the city's mayor from 1832 to 1843, decided in 1834 to improve conditions "no matter what it costs."
 The decision was made to bring in water from the nearest large river, the Durance.
-However, the river was far and separated from the city by mountain chains (chaîne des Côtes, plateau de l'Arbois, massif de l'Étoile).
-The plan had water to be captured quite high on the Durance and gravity to be harnessed to overcome the terrain so that water would arrive in Marseille at the highest point of the city, Saint-Antoine (150 m), thus allowing water to serve the whole city.
+However, the river was far and separated from the city by mountains (chaîne des Côtes, plateau de l'Arbois, massif de l'Étoile).
+The plan was to captured water from high up out of the Durance and gravity feed it over and through the terrain so that water would arrive in Marseille at the highest point of the city, Saint-Antoine (150 m), thus allowing water to serve the whole city.